Prajwal1591/SI-2024-Cubesat/README.md

    - Helical Antenna:

         Horn antennas are helical-shaped directional antennas used for satellite communication, wireless systems, radar, and radio astronomy.
+> # Setting up of TinyGS Ground Station :-
+> ## What is TinyG?
+  TinyGS is a project that makes small and inexpensive ground stations for communicating with satellites in space.
+These stations helps to access satellite data and send commands to satellites.
+-

 ---
 ---